-D-rings are a way to join fabric with hardware that’s not a zipper, snap, hook and eye, or eyelet.
+D-rings are a way to join fabric with hardware that’s not a zipper (in the case of THESE bibs, an exposed slot zipper), snap, hook and eye, or eyelet.

 With a D-ring closure, the ends of two straps are connected by weaving one strap end through two D-shaped rings.
 The matching rings have one straight side and one curved side — like a capital “D.”

 RELATED: How to Sew an Exposed Slot Zipper